TeamOpenIndustry/ImmersiveRailroading/README.md

 ## Help
 If you need support you can ask in the *#help* Channel on our [Discord](https://discordapp.com/invite/CS2RTGq).
 Make sure to read *#faq* before asking your question.

+## Building
+To build ImmersiveRailroading, you will need to have Java 8 installed.
+After cloning, run the `UMCSetup.jar` from the terminal, passing in [the version of UMC](https://github.com/TeamOpenIndustry/UniversalModCore/branches/all) to set up.[^1]
+To perform the build, open a terminal and run `./gradlew build` on Linux/macOS, or `gradle build` on Windows.

+[^1]: For example, to set up a build environment for Forge 1.12.2, you would run `java -jar UMCSetup.jar 1.12.2-forge`.

 ## License
 Immersive Railroading is licensed under the *GNU LESSER GENERAL PUBLIC LICENSE*.
 See [LICENSE](https://github.com/cam72cam/ImmersiveRailroading/blob/master/LICENSE).